cagecorn/dungeon-crawler-game/README.md

 ### Shop and Skill System

 Spend collected gold in the shop to purchase items.
 Bought gear is placed in your inventory and can boost your stats when equipped.
-As you gain experience you can unlock new skills and activate them with the **Skill1** and **Skill2** buttons.
+Each chosen job automatically grants two starting skills that you can assign to the **Skill1** and **Skill2** slots.

 ### Mercenary Skills